Technion-Kishony-lab/quibbler/pyquibbler-documentations/docs/Quickstart.rst

 Below, we briefly explain the above example, while providing a more general view of *Quibbler* functionality.
-You can also skip this section and continue with the building the example app below.
+You can also skip this section and continue with building our image-cutting example app below.

 The quib object
 ^^^^^^^^^^^^^^^